oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 }
 {% endhighlight %}

-This code is back to simplicity like it was in the first solution, except that it will be asynchronous and so our app will be responsive.
+This code is back to simplicity like it was in the first solution, except that it will be asynchronous and our app will be responsive.

 ## Abstracting async

-This later solution is great but the UI side is managing the asynchronous part.
-Let's focus now on the _FindMyPastClient_.
-If you were the backend developer you would to make your colleagues' lives easier, you'd take care of the asynchronous part so your friends in the UI would have a better time creating a nicer FrontEnd without having to worry about it.
+This later solution is great but the UI is carrying all the asynchronous complexity in its shoulders.
-Fortunately that is the case, Phil Hoy the architect has done a code review for their FindMyPastClient, they have created a new method:
+Fortunately Phil Hoy, the architect, has done a code review for the *FindMyPastClient*, he says:

+> Please embrace the async features in the _FindMyPastClient_ api.
+Then the UI guys don't have to take care of all the heavy dutty.

+Let's try to make Phil happy:

 {% highlight c# %}
 public class FindMyPastClient